Type S — Steadiness: Gentle, Accommodating, and Soft-Hearted (Moderate-Paced and Accepting)

 Related Myers-Briggs Personality Types

-DISC Type S people are most similar to ISFJ, ESFP, and ISFP in Myers-Briggs Personality Types.
+DISC Type S individuals share the most traits with ISFJ, ESFP, and ISFP in the Myers-Briggs framework.